g0dEngineer/ASTIS/data/TypeA_NonProgrammers/README_DIPLOMA.md

 # First Semester, Part A (Estimated Completion Duration: Roughly 5 hours, 43 minutes) ~ Learn the Python Programming Language:

 1. Watch and do python lessons found in [this fun youtube video playlist](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_), from lessons 1 to 32.
-Remeber, out of 56, you'll do only the first 32.
+Remember, out of 56, you'll do only the first 32.
 (Don't worry, because most of the videos in this fun playlist are roughly 5 minutes long!)

 2. You're done with the **First Semester, Part A**.
 Now onto the **First Semester, Part B**!